daqo/elixir-ember-todo/README.md

-# Todos
+# elixir-ember-todo

-This is an example of the todo-mvc app, it aims to trail ember-cli and ember.js's latest stable conventions.
-To view a project more on the bleeding edge, feel to pop over and check out [ember-jobs](https://github.com/stefanpenner/ember-jobs)
+This is the frontend code for the sample Todo list application written in Elixir (Accessible from [here](https://github.com/daqo/elixir-todo)).

 ## Prerequisites